drewstinnett/puppet-systemd/README.md

       timeout => '50'
     }

+For more complete example, you can use systemd::set_exec.
+This function has the full set of commands that a service/exec type would use.
+The 'systemd::service' is just a quick wrapper with the most common options.

-Once this is in place, the 'splunk' service can be controled through systemctl
+Once this is in place, the 'test' service can be controled through systemctl